What are Essential Oils?

 Grade A is the only true pure oil.
 Grade D would be like walking into your fridge, taking a glass of orange juice and diluting it 95 percent before you drank it!
 It wouldn’t have the full benefits of orange juice, would it?

 That’s why you want Grade A oils.
 Before you purchase, check to see to what degree the company controls the whole production from end to end.
-Do they use previously farmed land, control which seeds are used, grow their own plants, and control the entire process from Seed to Seal – from the seed to the sealed bottle.
+Do they use previously farmed land, control which seeds are used, add and pesticides at any point, grow their own plants, and control the entire process from Seed to Seal – from the seed to the sealed bottle.
 Do they test each produced batch?
 Pesticides, pollution, previously farmed land, simplified distillation, not enough testing – all of it can effect the quality of an oil.

 Young Living’s oils are Grade A. Why would you go the extra step of using an oil to get away from a harsh chemical – and then use an oil laden with synthetic chemicals?
 It makes no sense.